entando/entando-docs/vuepress/docs/v7.1/docs/curate/bundle-component-details.md

 ## Static Resources

 The `resources` folder in the `platform` directory contains all static resources.
-These files will be uploaded to Entando with the same structure, found in the App Builder File Browser public folder.
+These files will be uploaded to Entando using the same structure, found in the App Builder File Browser public folder.
 ```
 platform/
    ...